rohitkadam28/Covid-19/README.md

 As we all know about the dangerous world pandemic going on viz.
 'COVID-19', I tried to visualize Covid-19 data using some graphs from matplotlib and using pandas.
 The data is coming from- 'https://raw.githubusercontent.com/datasets/covid-19/master/data/countries-aggregated.csv' which gets uploaded on daily basis.
 In my small project, I have added below plots:
-1. Covid-19 Confirmed cases for 5 countries: UK, China, Spain, Italy, India.
+1. Covid-19 Confirmed cases for top 4 most affected countries and China: US, Brazil, Russia, India, China.
 2. India Death rate day-by-day.
 3. India recovery rate day-by-day.
 4. India recovery rate vs death rate.